tdunning/log-synth/README.md

 Template based Data Generation
 =====================

-This approach uses Freemarker templating engine to render custom templates.
+This approach uses Freemarker template engine to render custom templates.
 The data variables in the template are fed from a specified schema.

 ## Command-line options:

-`-format TEMPLATE` to have the output format coming from the template

 `-template file` link to a Freemarker template